Pre-registration rules

 • not be currently incarcerated for a felony conviction

-• be able to provide a North Dakota driver's license, non-driver ID card, or a tribal ID that shows your current North Dakota residential address and your date of birth.
+• be able to provide a North Dakota driver's license, non-driver ID card, tribal ID, or a long term care certificate that shows your current North Dakota residential address and your date of birth

 Ohio pre-registration rules